sarahjaafari/Data-Mining/README.md

 # Data-Mining
-This course covers fundamental techniques for discovering patterns in data, including preprocessing, feature selection, classification, clustering, and model evaluation in Python.
+This course covers fundamental techniques for discovering patterns in data, including preprocessing, feature selection, classification, clustering, and model evaluation.
+Using Python, we explore supervised and unsupervised learning methods, applying algorithms like decision trees, support vector machines, k-means clustering, and neural networks to real-world datasets.
+The course emphasizes both theoretical understanding and practical implementation.